Ahmad Maslan: Early life and education

 Ahmad Maslan was born on 30 April 1966 at Kampung Parit Yusuf, Lubok Sipat, Benut, Pontian, Johor to rubber tapping parents.
 He graduated the Bachelor of Economics and Political Science from the Victoria University of Wellington and received Master of Business Administration from the Universiti Kebangsaan Malaysia.

 Political career

 Ahmad bin Maslan has been the information chief of United Malays National Organisation (UMNO), an appointed party position, from 2009 until 29 January 2016 when he was appointed as the party's new Information Technology (IT) bureau chief.

-He was first elected as MP in the 2008 general election for the federal seat of Pontian, previously held by Hasni Mohamad of UMNO.
+He was first elected as MP in the 2008 general election for the federal seat of Pontian, previously held by Hasni Mohammad of UMNO.
 In April 2009 he was appointed as a Deputy Minister in the Prime Minister's Department.
-After successfully defended his seat in 2013 general election, he was picked as the Deputy Finance Minister.
+After successfully defended his seat in 2013 general election, he was appointed as the Deputy Finance Minister.
 On 3 April 2017, he was appointed as Deputy Minister of International Trade and Industry (MITI).
-He got reelected in 2018 general election but Barisan Nasional became the opposition coalition.
+He was reelected in 2018 general election, unfortunately Barisan Nasional became the opposition coalition due to failing to gain a simple majority in the Dewan Rakyat.
+He was not appointed to any positions in Muhyiddin's and Ismail Sabri's cabinets.

+Deputy Minister of Works (since 2023)

+In a cabinet reshuffle on 12 December 2023, Ahmad was retained as a deputy minister but was moved from the Ministry of Finance to the Ministry of Works.
+Ahmad announced that the toll fares of the expressways would be waived in view of the Christmas on 23 and 26 December 2023.